 Batteries have a positive and negative terminal.
 If these terminals are connected together due to contact with a metal item, e.g keys, metal foil, tins etc, this is known as a short circuit.
 A large current will also flow causing the batteries to overheat or even explode.
 Sparks can also be produced at the terminals.
 All of these scenarios can potentially result in a fire.

-- Lithium ion batteries used in phones, tablets and laptops have a high energy density.
+- Lithium ion batteries used in phones, tablets, laptops and power tools have a high energy density.
 Electronic circuitry in chargers in theory should prevent overcharging.
 However electronics can fail and batteries can overheat and catch fire.
 Remember what happened to the Boeing 787 Dreamliner?
 So unplug these devices when unattended.
-Don't leave laptops on a flammable surface overnight, e.g. a sofa, even if not being charged
+Don't leave laptops on a flammable surface overnight, e.g. a sofa, even if not being charged.

 - There have been stories of remote controls overheating and catching fire due to the buttons being permanently pressed down when the control gets stuck down the side of a sofa cushion.
 It might be an urban legend but don't test whether or not it is true!